About Us

 Contact Us

-• Always use personal protective equipment that includes a disposable N95 mask or respirator, disposable gloves, safety glasses, and protective clothing.
+• Always don personal protective equipment prior to handling suspected asbestos-containing materials.
+We recommend the use of a disposable N95 mask, disposable gloves, safety glasses, and coveralls.

-• To prevent air circulation of any fibers you disturb, turn off your furnace or air conditioner.
+• To prevent circulating any fibers that may become airborne, turn off your furnace or air conditioner prior to taking samples.

-• Use water to finely mist the area where you’ll be taking a sample to help minimize fine dust.
+• Use a spray bottle to finely mist the area where you'll be taking a sample to help minimize the creation of fine dust.

 • A clean knife works best to remove a sample.
 See instructions below as to how large the sample should be for different potential asbestos-containing materials.

-• A plastic zip-lock style bag is best for collecting the sample.
-Be sure to safely let the air out of the bag and then seal the bag and label it with the date and location where the sample was taken.
-If taking multiple samples, you should also include a sample number Ex.
-001,002
+• Place your sample in a plastic, zip-lock style bag.
+Be sure to safely let the air out of the bag prior to sealing and labeling it with the date and location of where it was collected.
+If you are taking multiple samples, you should also include a sample number e.g. 001, 002 etc.

-• Combine all samples into a larger zip-lock style bag and label with your name, location, date, and contact information.
+• Combine all individual samples into one larger zip-lock style bag and label this with your name, location, date and contact information.

 • A hooked knife or prybar usually works well for removing floor tiles.
 Vinyl flooring can usually be cut out with a utility knife.

-• The sample must include everything from the top of the flooring to the substrate.
+• Your sample must include everything from the top of the flooring to the substrate.

-• Be sure your sample includes the paper backing and the mastic (glue).
+• Make sure your sample includes the paper backing and a sample of the mastic (glue).

 Popcorn ceiling

-• Keep in mind that additions will have different materials and should be tested separately.
+• Keep in mind that additions will have used different materials and should be tested separately.

-• Scraping the popcorn ceiling can cause it to break off and disperse in the space.
-Instead, use duct tape to cover the sample area and a trowel or knife to break off the texture under the tape.
-Add the tape and sample to the bag.
-If using this sample method, note you will be charged per sample as opposed to putting scrapings all in one bag.
+• We recommend you DO NOT scrape popcorn ceilings as this can cause asbestos fibers to become airborne.
+Instead, use duct tape to cover the sample area and use a trowel or a knife to break off the section of texture under the tape.
+Add the tape and sample to a bag.
+Using this method, you will be charged per sample.

 • If there is more than one type of vermiculite present, they should all be collected separately.

-• Turn your zip-lock style bag inside out and place it over your hand like a glove to collect a sample.
+• For ease of collection, turn your zip-lock style bag inside out and place it over your hand like a glove to collect a sample.

-• Your sample should include material from the top as well as closer to the bottom of the wall or attic.
-Making sure you get down to the bottom is important as the fibres tend to settle over the years.
+• Your sample should include material from the top and closer to the bottom of the wall or attic.
+Making sure you gather material from the bottom is very important as the asbestos fibers can settle over the course of years.

 • Your sample should include all layers: paint, textured surface, tape, joint compound, plaster, brown paper wrap, and gypsum sheet.